DuskSystems/wayfind/README.md

 ### Router Display

-Routers can print their routes as an diagram, via a display implementation.
+Routers can print their routes as an tree diagram.

 `[*]` here represents nodes within the route tree that can be matched against.